 - Performance Studies

-Our unique partnerships provide students with opportunities to take their study of literature beyond the classroom.
+Our unique partnerships provide students with opportunities to take their literature studies beyond the classroom.
 Examples include:

 - The Oxford study abroad program